fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

- Another way would be to declare a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) *NonSensitiveDiaryEntry* in the file <i>types.ts</i>:
+To improve the readability, we should most definitively define a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) *NonSensitiveDiaryEntry* in the file <i>types.ts</i>:

 ```js
 export type NonSensitiveDiaryEntry = Omit<DiaryEntry, 'comment'>;
 ```

-The code now becomes:
+The code becomes now much more clear and more descriptive:

 ```js
 import diaries from '../../data/entries';